 In addition, a process for tracking the progress of the calling tree should be implemented to ensure that calls have gone out and that people have responded to them.
 If there is no indication that an employee has responded to a call, other methods of communication can then be attempted.

-Possible lapses or breaks in the calling tree can often be reduced or eliminated altogether using an automated emergency notification system that places many calls simultaneously to cell phones, land lines, email addresses, and even short message service (SMS) contacts.
-These systems keep track of all calls made and response confirmations received; they then flag system administrators if individuals have not responded after a pre-set number of tries.
-These systems also provide concise reporting on how they performed during the incident.
+Possible lapses or breaks in a calling tree can often be reduced or eliminated by automating the process.
+An automated emergency notification system sends audio messages or text, simultaneously to cellphones, landlines, email addresses and SMS contacts.
+These systems keep track of all calls and responses and can flag system administrators if individuals have not responded after a preset number of tries.
+Following an incident, the system can also provide a report as to how it performed.

-Emergency notification systems can be in-house devices, often rack-mounted, that can be programmed to generate many outgoing notification messages to pre-programmed contacts stored in databases.
-They can also be managed services, in which the user accesses the emergency notification system via a phone call or the Internet.
-These systems come at a variety of price points to suit the needs of many different organizations.
+Emergency notification systems can be in-house devices, often rackmounted, that can be programmed to generate many outgoing notification messages to preprogrammed contacts stored in databases.
+They can also be managed services, in which the user accesses the emergency notification system via a phone call or the internet.
+These systems come at a variety of price points to suit the needs of different organizations.

 Mass texts are an increasingly common form of emergency message communication because they enable organizations to send out detailed facts about an emergency.
 While mass text messages are a faster alternative to an emergency phone tree, they offer no guarantee that all intended recipients have seen or read the message.
 Automated systems may be enabled to collect information about who has received and read the information, but they cannot gather information as to why someone did not respond.
 Since gathering that information would likely involve a call to follow up, using an emergency phone tree might be a more efficient process in the long run.